gauravcodepro/gauravcodepro/aptitude.md

 ### Getting to know your candidate ahead:

+- **This account will be closed and all the code will be shifted to the new code repository after join the position**.

 ### A one page description on my work approach, mentality, professionalism, collaboration, associations.
 You will not find a single deviation from this in my approach.
 - Following these rules and approaches allowed me to add additional new programming languages which are top listed in addition to the previous ones.
 I dropped coding in C and C++ since 2021, added multitude of new abilities, while applying for positions during the carrier advancement, as my way of approach and thinking is very clear, straight and applicative.
 - Not a over thinker, not observe everything, gives value to the person, with whom I am talking and gives importance to the ones with whom i have a talk.